JonPSmith/GenericServices/README.md

 **GenericServices is now available on NuGet.**
 See [NuGet Package Page](https://www.nuget.org/packages/GenericServices/) for more details.

-## The best documentation is a demo
+## The best documentation is a worked example
-I have created two demo sites that show how GenericServices can be used to produce a ASP.NET MVC web application with a html/razor front end.
+I have created two worked exmaples that show how GenericServices can be used to produce a ASP.NET MVC web application with a html/razor front end.

 #### 1. [SampleMvcWebApp](http://samplemvcwebapp.net/) web site